alex-bene/BianqueNet/README.md

 3. `network_big_apex` folder contains different network structures.
 4. `output` folder stores the output results.
 5. `weights_big_apex folder` contains the training parameters of BianqueNet.
 You can download the weights from the original repo's [pcloud link](https://u.pcloud.link/publink/show?code=XZ6DBkVZPdNHAOg14IHxKVDcnvq4pH1c4b1k) or from the [hugging face hub](https://huggingface.co/alexbene/BianqueNet).
-The app will auto-download the model when you run it if its not already downloaded on the expected folder.
+The app will auto-download the model when you run it, if it's not already downloaded on the expected folder.

 ```